quicwg/base-drafts/draft-ietf-quic-tls.md

 in the network.
 In this case, the Key Phase bit alone can be used to select keys.

-An endpoint SHOULD allow a period between one and two times the Probe Timeout (PTO; see {{QUIC-RECOVERY}}) after a key update before it creates the next set of packet protection keys.
-These MAY replace the previous keys at that time.
+An endpoint MAY allow a period of approximately the Probe Timeout (PTO; see
+{{QUIC-RECOVERY}}) after a key update before it creates the next set of packet protection keys.
+These updated keys MAY replace the previous keys at that time.
 With the caveat that PTO is a subjective measure - that is, a peer could have a different view of the RTT - this time is expected to be long enough that any reordered packets would be declared lost by a peer even if they were acknowledged and short enough to allow for subsequent key updates.

-Endpoints SHOULD allow for the possibility that a peer is not able to handle a key update during this period by allowing three times the PTO after receiving an acknowledgment that signals that the key update is complete and initiating another.
+Endpoints need to allow for the possibility that a peer might not be able to decrypt packets that initiate a key update during the period when it retains old keys.
+Endpoints SHOULD wait three times the PTO before initiating a key update after receiving an acknowledgment that confirms that the previous key update was received.
 Failing to allow sufficient time could lead to packets being discarded.

-An endpoint SHOULD retain old read keys for a period of no more than three times the current PTO.
+An endpoint SHOULD retain old read keys for no more than three times the PTO.
 After this period, old read keys and their corresponding secrets SHOULD be discarded.

 ## Key Update Frequency